This article outlines the steps for troubleshooting Integrated Windows Authentication (IWA) with the Centrify Identity Service

 If the computer’s address is outside the IP range you specify here, Active Directory users are prompted to enter their credentials.
 (This feature is not available to users with cloud accounts)

 Note This feature uses Integrated Windows authentication.
-See Configuring proxy servers in the Cloud Manager online help for more about Integrated Windows authentication
+See Configuring Connector servers in the Cloud Manager online help for more about Integrated Windows authentication

 If you do not specify a range, all IP addresses are treated as possibly "on premise".

 Multifactor login authentication:

 Users logging in to the portals from computer’s with an address that is outside the IP range are prompted to provide an additional authentication factor